 Yetsusaburo became a naturalized citizen after the law was changed in 1952 to permit Asian and other non-white immigrants to do so.

-My friend and I found the documentary, which was a winner in the Berkeley Video Film Festival in 2017, to be very powerful.
+To sum up, my friend and I found the documentary, which was a winner in the Berkeley Video Film Festival in 2017, to be very powerful.
 In my opinion, the current anti-immigrant sentiment being voiced in his country is all too similar to this regrettable period in U.S. history.